EmmaNguyen0410/rna-seq-analysis/README.md

 There is a need to know approximately what resources our jobs will need to configure _cpus_ and _memory_ for each PROCESS in Nextflow.

-1. Run the command(s) in each process on sample datasets as a seperate job.
-For example, this is a job script to run fastqsc.
-Also, get the jobid
+1. Run the command(s) in each PROCESS on sample datasets as a seperate job.
+For example, this is a job script to run fastqc.
 ```
 #!/bin/bash